-The Sudbury Student Services Consortium oversees the transportation of close to 21,000 students on 400 buses daily for the four area school boards in the Sudbury, Espanola, Massey and Manitoulin Districts.
+The Sudbury Student Services Consortium oversees the transportation of close to 20,000 students on 400 school purpose vehicles daily for the four area school boards in the Sudbury, Espanola, Massey and Manitoulin Districts.

-For more information about transportation, including student eligibility and bus cancellation procedures, please call the Sudbury Student Services Consortium at 705.521.1234 or toll free at 1.877.225.1196 (from 7 am to 5 pm, Monday through Friday), email trans@businfo.ca or visit www.businfo.ca.
+For more information about transportation, including student eligibility and bus cancellation procedures, please call the Sudbury Student Services Consortium at 705.521.1234 or toll free at 1.877.225.1196 (from 7 am to 5 pm, Monday through Friday), email transport@businfo.ca or visit www.businfo.ca.
 Follow @bus_info1 on Twitter for inclement weather days.

-2021-2022 School Year Calendar
+Rainbow District School Board 2022-2023 School Year Calendar

-September 2021
+September 2022